Airport noise allowances explained

 - Aircraft engine testing noise shall not exceed 55 dB Ldn at the 55 dB Ldn engine testing noise contour, calculated as a 7 day rolling average

-- The noise emitted from engine tests shall not exceed a 75 dB LAmax as calculated at the edge of the residential zone at the location indicated in the District Plan
+- The noise emitted from engine tests shall not exceed a 75 dB LAmax between 10pm and 7am only as calculated at the edge of the residential zone

 - All high power turbo-prop engine tests that are five minutes or longer between 10pm and 7am must be carried out on the threshold of Runway 11 unless otherwise in use